orbitalflower/orbitalflower.github.io/_posts/2017-06-19-tome-and-blood.md

 title: "Tome and Blood"
 categories: rpg books
 updated: 2017-06-22
+description: "My thoughts on a great D&D 3.0 sourcebook for arcane spellcasters."
 ---

 _Tome and Blood_ (2001) was one of the first Dungeons & Dragons splatbooks[^1],